andrasq/node-k-profiler/Readme.md

 ### profiler.uninstall( )

-Do not response to signals, Let the system handle SIGUSR2 events as it normally does.
+Do not response to signals, let the system handle SIGUSR2 events as it normally does.
 Note that the default action on an uncaught signal is to exit.